Skip to content

 Volunteering while on post-completion optional practical training (OPT)

-Students on approved Post-Completion Optional Practical Training (OPT) may count paid or unpaid internships towards OPT, as long as the opportunity is related to the student's program of study and is at least 21 hours or more per week.
+Students participating in authorized Post-Completion Optional Practical Training (OPT) may count internships (paid or unpaid) towards OPT employment as long as the opportunity is related to the student's program of study and they work more than 20 hours a week.

-Please be mindful of U.S. Labor Laws when accepting volunteer positions.
+When accepting volunteer positions, please be mindful of U.S. Labor Laws

 volunteering while on stem Optional Practical Training (opt)

-Students who are employed on STEM OPT may perform volunteer services (in addition to fulfilling all employment requirements) if the volunteering is a true humanitarian volunteer opportunity and does not violate federal labor laws.
+Students on STEM OPT may perform volunteer services (in addition to fulfilling all employment requirements) if the volunteering is a true humanitarian volunteer opportunity and does not violate federal labor laws.